-This article compares five GUI tools that can handle most of what FFmpeg does, without touching the terminal.
-I'll break down what each tool is good at so you can pick the right one for your use case.
+This article compares five GUI tools that can handle most of what FFmpeg does, without opening a terminal.
+I'll break down what each tool actually delivers versus what the marketing promises, based on their real capabilities and community feedback.

 FFmpeg Is Powerful but Not for Everyone